 - Drink Plenty of Water.
 While this may seem like a no-brainer, one of the most important summer heat safety tips is to drink water.
 Don’t give your child a juice box.
 Give kids water.
 Water is the best choice because as you sweat you’re losing fluids and they needs to be replenished.
 Not getting enough water can lead to dehydration and other problems.
 This can really be a downer on all that summer fun!

 - Dress Kids in Loose-Fitting & Light-Colored Clothing.
 Dark colors attract the sun, so don’t put your kids in a tight black shirt and blue shorts.
 Instead, opt for a light-colored outfit that allows them to breathe a little!
-This will help them to avoid overheating and a visit from the fashion police!
+This will help them to avoid overheating.

 - Do Low Intensity Activities.
 If it’s hot for you, it’s hot for your child.
 Avoid letting your kids do intense activities like tag or races when the temperature rises.
 Save these for after dinner when temperatures start to drop.